idugalic/digital-restaurant/PITCHME.md

 #### Saga

+@ul

 - [Sagas](http://www.amundsen.com/downloads/sagas.pdf) are used to manage business transactions
 - They respond on Events and may dispatch Commands, invoke external applications, ...
 - It is a finite state machine
 - Its goal is to bring you to a final state, where you know that your transaction has succeeded or failed

+@ulend

 +++
 @transition[none]